sungiant/sdf/README.md

 In this case it is clear that the results are directly related to the magnitude of `p`.

-This can be written algebraically in the form: `f (p): SQRT (p.x*p.x + p.y*p.y + p.z*p.z) - 1.0`.
+This can be written algebraically in the form: `f (p): SQRT (p.x*p.x + p.y*p.y + p.z*p.z) - 1.0` - also known in this form as a signed distance function.

 More complex and flexible shapes can be defined with more complex equations.

-For example, a very simple extension to the above would be to generalise the equation to work with spheres, again centered at the origin, but additionally of any radius: `f (p): SQRT (p.x*p.x + p.y*p.y + p.z*p.z) - RADIUS`.
+For example, a very simple extension to the above would be to generalise the function to work with spheres, again centered at the origin, but additionally of any radius: `f (p): SQRT (p.x*p.x + p.y*p.y + p.z*p.z) - RADIUS`.

-The following code snippet shows this demo's algebraic implementations of various signed distance fields:
+The following code snippet shows this demo's implementations of various signed distance functions:

 ```scala
 // Signed distance function for a unit sphere (radius = 1).